wombleton/gitlaw-nz/acts/H/Historic Places Act 1993.md

     without (in the case of an historic place) the authority of the Trust or any person or body authorised by the Trust for the purpose or (in the case of a wahi tapu) the authority of the Maori Heritage Council or any person or body authorised by the Council for the purpose.

-    (2) Every person who commits an offence against subsection (1) is liable on summary conviction,---
+    (2) Every person who commits an offence against subsection (1) is liable on conviction,---

     *   (a) in the case of demolition or destruction, to a fine not exceeding $100,000:

     *   (b) in the case of alteration, extension, damage, or modification, to a fine not exceeding $40,000\.

+    Section 103(2): amended, on 1 July 2013, by [section 413][209] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 104 Other offences

-*   Every person commits an offence and is liable on summary conviction to a fine not exceeding $2,500 who, without the authority of the Trust or any person or body authorised by the Trust in that behalf,---
+*   Every person commits an offence and is liable on conviction to a fine not exceeding $2,500 who, without the authority of the Trust or any person or body authorised by the Trust in that behalf,---

     *   (a) intentionally enters upon any land or historic place vested in or under the control of the Trust otherwise than in accordance with any bylaw made by the Trust in respect of such land; or